 Compaction of soils can reduce the likelihood of disturbed areas being successfully revegetated following disturbance.
 In order to minimize soil compaction, construction activities will be timed to dry periods to the extent possible, and construction mats will be used in wetland habitats.
-Per the JNF Goal and Objective FW-8, no heavy equipment will be used on plastic soils when the water table is within 12 inches of the surface or when soil moisture exceeds the plastic limit.
-In contracts to JNF Goal and Objective FW-118, heavy equipment will have to be used during site preparation on sustained slopes over 35 percent, or on sustained slopes over 20 percent when soils have a high erosion hazard or are failure-prone.
-Mountain Valley will use winched construction techniques to prepare and construct the right-of-way in these areas.
-If compacted soils are identified within areas targeted for restoration, the compacted soils will be ripped to a depth of at least 6 to 8 inches.
+Mountain Valley will need to use heavy equipment during seedbed preparation, including on steep slopes where winched construction techniques will be used.
+However, if compacted soils are identified within areas targeted for restoration, including soils compacted by the use of heavy equipment during restoration, the compacted soils will be ripped to a depth of at least 6 to 8 inches.

 As stated in Section 3.1, stockpiled topsoil and subsoil will be stored separately, and will be replaced in the proper order during backfilling and final grading, prior to seeding.
 Following topsoil placement, dry fertilizer and lime will be incorporated into the top two to five inches of soil by disking or other means.
-The following are guidelines for fertilizer and lime application rates recommended by the USFS:
+The following are guidelines for fertilizer and lime application rates recommended by the FS:

-Fertilizer:

-- 600 800 lbs/acre of 10-20-10 (Nitrogen [N], Phosphorous [P], Potassium [K]) fertilizer; - 400 lbs/acre of 15-30-15 (N-P-K) fertilizer; or - 800-1000 lbs/acre of 10-10-10 (N-P-K) fertilizer.
+- Fertilizer: - 600 800 lbs/acre of 10-20-10 (Nitrogen [N], Phosphorous [P], Potassium [K]) fertilizer; - 400 lbs/acre of 15-30-15 (N-P-K) fertilizer; or - 800-1000 lbs/acre of 10-10-10 (N-P-K) fertilizer. - Lime: - o 1500-4000 lbs/acre (pelletized or dust); or - 4000 lbs/acre of Hydro Lime (2.5 gal container is equivalent to 1000 lbs limestone; 5-10 containers/acre).

-Lime:

-- 1500-4000 lbs/acre (pelletized or dust); or - 4000 lbs/acre of Hydro Lime (2.5 gal container is equivalent to 1000 lbs limestone; 5-10 containers /acre).

 Soil chemistry tests will be conducted in areas where revegetation potential is low or revegetation is unsuccessful.
 The fertilizer and liming rates described above will be adjusted accordingly based on the results of site-specific soil tests.
-Soil chemistry data will be submitted to the USFS following testing, and any modifications to the fertilizer or lime application rates described above will be provided to the USFS for approval prior to use.
+Soil chemistry data will be submitted to the FS following testing, and any modifications to the fertilizer or lime application rates described above will be provided to the FS for approval prior to use.